-Maryland is celebrating the year of the woman in 2020, the centennial of the ratification of the 19th amendment.
+Maryland is celebrating the year of the woman in 2021.
 To celebrate, we are taking a look at the roles women played on the C&O Canal.
 Much of the canal’s history focuses on men, but Karen Gray, the C&O Canal National Historical Park’s volunteer historian, pieced together information on the canal’s women.

 Most of our canal women appear in oral histories, newspaper reports, C&O Canal Company reports, and secondary sources from the period of 1903-1923, which appears to be the primary period of family boating.